 HVAC helpers are responsible for a wide range of tasks, including:

-• Assisting with the installation, maintenance and repair of HVAC equipment
+- Supporting the installation, maintenance and repair of heating and cooling systems

 They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.

-To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.

 What Is an HVAC Helper's Salary?

-As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and completing more training, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, earning higher average salaries.

-Overall, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+All in all,, HVAC helpers are key members of any heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.